on all orders over $100

-There were a number benefits to this design which made it a fearsome weapon.
-One of the main advantages of using axes over swords is that they are much lighter due to them having a larger wooden section and less heavy metal.
+There were a number benefits to this design which made it a fearsome weapon and gave it an edge over swords and other types of axes.
+One of the main advantages of using axes over swords is that they were generally much lighter due to them having a larger wooden section and less heavy metal.
 The bearded axe design goes further in increasing this advantage.
 The fact that the blade extends lower allows for a much longer cutting edge when compared to traditional axes whilst keeping the weight to a minimum.
-This allows the bearded axe to be wielded easily in one hand and made it a fast and deadly weapon in the hands of a skilled Viking.
+This allows the bearded axe to be wielded easily in one hand and made it a fast and deadly weapon in the hands of a skilled Viking Warrior.

-Another advantage of this design is that it provides protection for the hand then held behind the blade.
-This allows the user to hold the axe closer to the top and gives them more control.
+Another advantage of this design was that it had the ability to provide protection for the hand of the user when held behind the blade.
+This also allowed the user to hold the axe closer to the top which gave them more control, a big advantage in close quarters combat.

-The beard of the axe can be used as a hook to grab the weapons of an opponent or to hook a shield and disarm them, opening them up for subsequent strikes.
-Some variations of this design have a sharp and pointed beard allowing for better hookingof shields.
+The beard of the axe could also be used as a hook to grab the weapons of an opponent or to hook a shield and disarm them, opening them up for subsequent strikes.
+Some variations of this design have a sharp and pointed beard allowing for better hooking of shields or piercing of armour.

 If you are interested in getting your own skeggøx then check out our armoury.